jeanlauliac/mekano/README.md

 The classic *make* syntax "targets: prerequisites" is not employed because:

-  * it may not be very clear how to express chains (something like "foo: bar: glo"?);
+  * it may not be very clear how to express transformation chains (something like `foo: bar: glo`?);
-  * inference is done the other way around than *make* (it infers targets based on prerequisites)
+  * inference is done the other way around than *make* (it infers targets based on prerequisites; make does the contrary with rules like `%.o: %c`).